• Skip to primary navigation

 • Twitter

-You’ve just made a loaf of homemade banana bread and it's waiting for you to enjoy on the kitchen counter!
+You’ve just made a loaf of homemade banana bread with ripe bananas and it's waiting for you to enjoy on the kitchen counter!
 But now that it’s baked, what should you do with it?
 I’m here to teach you all the ins and outs of How To Store Banana Bread to keep it fresh, moist, and delicious for as long as possible.

 Storing chocolate chip banana bread without baking soda.